jessieAnhNguyen/CSP-Solver/README.md

 6. Solutions: contains the solution for each problem
 7. Variables: define how variables in each problem is represented.

-IV/ CSP Solver explained:
+## IV/ CSP Solver explained:
-I used backtracking search (link to read in Wikipedia: https://en.wikipedia.org/wiki/Backtracking), and AC-3 algorithm (link to read in Wikipedia: https://en.wikipedia.org/wiki/AC-3_algorithm) as an approach to solve CSP.
+I used backtracking search (link to read in Wikipedia: [Back Tracking Search](https://en.wikipedia.org/wiki/Backtracking), and AC-3 algorithm (link to read in Wikipedia: [AC-3 Algorithm](https://en.wikipedia.org/wiki/AC-3_algorithm) as an approach to solve CSP.
 More information on how I solve the problem, read the image: "CSP Explained.jpg" in the same directory.